Avian influenza

 Avian influenza can be confused with many other diseases that have similar clinical signs.
 The infection can vary in severity, including the following:

-AI can be highly infectious, resulting in rapid spread in highly pathogenic forms of the disease.
+Avian influenza can be highly infectious, causing rapid spread in highly pathogenic forms of the disease.

 When to report

-Early detection of HPAI is essential for controlling the disease.
-The following observations must be reported immediately – if unsure, call the hotline for advice about bird mortalities.
+Early detection of avian influenza is essential for controlling the disease.
+The following observations must be reported immediately – if unsure, call the Hotline for advice about bird mortalities.

 Either: